 To your student affairs officer you have to submit:

-- the application for dissertation defense,
+- application for dissertation defense,

-- required number of copies of the dissertation (number of reviewers + 1),
+- required number of copies of the dissertation (number of reviewers + 1), with your signature,

 The Student Affairs Office will check the submitted application along with the documents required and ensure their distribution.

 The time for writing a reviewer's report is 6 weeks.
 After receiving all reviewer's reports, the Chairman of the Dissertation Defense Board, in agreement with the student, shall propose to the Dean a time and a place for the Dissertation defense.
 Reviewer's reports should be available at least 20 days before the date of defense.
 The announcement of the date of the defense, distribution of decrees and invitations to the members of the examination board shall be ensured by the Student Affairs Office.
 The exmination board is appointed by the Dean.